Ahmad Tejan Kabbah: Ending of the Civil War

 As president, Kabbah opened direct negotiations with the RUF rebels in order to end the civil war.
 He signed several peace accords with the rebel leader Foday Sankoh, including the 1999 Lomé Peace Accord, in which the rebels, for the first time agreed to a temporary cease fire with the Sierra Leone government.
-When the cease fire agreement with the rebels collapsed, Kabbah campaigned for international assistant from the British, the United Nations Security Council, the African Union and the Economic Community of West African States to help defeat the rebels and restore peace and order in Sierra Leone.
+When the cease fire agreement with the rebels collapsed, Kabbah campaigned for international assistance from the British, the United Nations Security Council, the African Union and the Economic Community of West African States to defeat the rebels and restore peace and order in Sierra Leone.

 In October 1999, the United Nations agreed to send peacekeepers to help restore order and disarm the rebels.
 The first of the 6,000-member force began arriving in December, and the UN Security Council voted in February 2000 to increase the force to 11,000, and later to 13,000.
 The UN peacekeeping forces were made up mainly of soldiers from the British special forces, India, Bangladesh and Pakistan.
 The African Union special forces sent to Sierra Leone to assist the government in fighting the rebels were made up mainly of soldiers from Nigeria, Guinea, Ghana, Kenya, Mali, Zambia and The Gambia.
 The international forces, led by the British troops, launched a number of successful military operations to repel the RUF rebels and retake many of the areas of the country that were under the rebel control.
 The rebel lines of communication were severely disrupted and many senior rebel leaders were captured or fled the country, including the RUF leader Foday Sankoh, who was captured.

 The rebels finally agreed to be disarmed; in return the Sierra Leone government, led by Kabbah, offered them amnesty and career opportunities and counselling.
 The child rebels were placed in public schools, also offered counselling and reunited with family members.
 In 2001, UN forces moved in rebel-held areas and began to disarm the rebels.

 The civil war was officially declared over in early 2002 by Kabbah.
 Tens of thousands of Sierra Leoneans across the country took to the streets to celebrate the end of the war.
 Kabbah went on to easily win his final five years term in office in the presidential election later that year with 70.1% of the vote, defeating his main opponent Ernest Bai Koroma of the main opposition All People's Congress (APC).
 International observers declared the election free and fair.
-After the contribution made by the Bangladesh UN Peacekeeping Force in the war, Kabbah declared Bengali an honorary official language in December 2002.